stevehead/ksp-SimpleOrbitCalculator/README.md

 2. When two orbits are saved that have the same parent body, the delta-v for the transfer will be calculated and displayed below.
 3. Click the *C* buttons to clear their respective orbits.

+### How to use the info mode
+1. Select the celestial body on the left.
+2. Toggle on *Celestial Body Info Mode* from the options on the right.

 ### Current features
 * Will automatically detect all celestial bodies known to KSP and their properties, including changes/additions by RSS or Planet Factory like mods.
 * Allowed inputs include: Apoapsis, Periapsis, Semi-Major Axis, Eccentricity, Orbital Period.
-* Other information displayed after calculation: Orbital Speeds at Apoapsis and Periapsis, Mean Orbital Speed, Sphere of Influence of Parent Body, Max Darkness Length (useful for Remote Tech satellite electric charge calculations).
+* Other information displayed after calculation: Orbital Speeds at Apoapsis and Periapsis, Mean Orbital Speed, Launch Delta-V (the minimum dV required to launch to or land from the orbit), Max Darkness Length (useful for Remote Tech satellite electric charge calculations).
 * Can use your current vessel's or target's orbit as input.
 * Can save two orbits to calculate the delta-v required for a Hohmann transfer.
 * Blizzy's Toolbar support.
+* Celestial Body Info mode will display orbit and physical characteristics of the selected body, similar to that found on a wiki page.

 ### Upcoming features
 * A better UI!... still.
 * Possibly more input values.
 * Ability to save orbits for re-use across saves/installs.

-* Setting to force stock toolbar over Blizzy's.
+### Known issues
+* Hyperbolic trajectories can have incorrect display data.
+Will have better support soon.
+* Very large orbital periods do not display.
+This is mostly an issue with outer planets in a large scale solar system.
+* Option to use Blizzy's Toolbar or stock requires a restart of the game.
+Looking into the best way to handle an in-game switch.

 ### Will not implement
 * Interplanetary transfers (there already exists such a mod: [Transfer Window Planner](http://forum.kerbalspaceprogram.com/threads/93115)).